anyfs/anyfs/adapter.md

 ### `delete(path, callback)`

+Delete file.

+Errors:

+- ENOENT: file or directory does not exist
+- EISDIR: path is a directory.

+### `deleteDir(path, callback)`

+Delete directory.

 Features:

 - DELETE_RECURSIVE

 Errors:

-- ENOENT: file or directory does not exist
+- ENOENT: directory does not exist.
-- EEXIST: directory not empty
+- EEXIST: directory not empty.
+- ENOTDIR: path is not a directory.

 ### `writeFile(path, data, callback)`